 How can you encompass that many lives, cultures languages, perspectives, beliefs…people?
 How do we piece together who they were?
 What was their life perspective?
 How did they see the world?
 Understanding who my ancestors were means understanding their hearts.
 How did they love one another?
 What did they value?
 How did they co-exist?

 One thing that connects humans is our belief system.
 Our religion dictates our value for ourselves and others.
-While many of us were converted to Christianity in the United States, in the Caribbean and South America many of us kept the beliefs we were taught by our families and elders.
+While many of us were converted to Christianity in the United States, in the Caribbean, and in South America, many of us kept the beliefs we were taught by our families and elders.
 We believed in a system called Ifa.
-The proof of that exists In places like Brazil, Haiti, and Louisianna, where variants of Ifa exists today.
-Ifa is a belief system where there is one God.
-Orisha are intermediaries between God and humans, and ancestors are worshiped.
+The proof of that exists In places like Brazil, Haiti, and Louisianna, where variants of Ifa exist today.
+If a is a belief system where there is one God.
+Orisha is an intermediary between God and humans, and ancestors are worshiped.
 It is in the context of this belief system which exists in both the New World and in what is now called Nigeria that we can find the heart of our ancestors.

 Important to know: I am not an expert.
 Variants of Ifa exist.
 They are based on the practices which originated in Yorubaland.
 I describe Ifa as it is practiced in Yorubaland.
 I acknowledge differences in name spelling and defer to the interpreted spellings from the originators.
 Much of my knowledge comes from The Way of the Orisa, by Philip John Neimark who happens to be white and Jewish.
 Go figure.
 I will say reading this book was valuable, in that Neimark presents his understanding of Ifa through a Western perspective and makes comparisons so it is easier for a Westerner to understand.